imronuke/KOMODO/docs/adf.md

 # %ADF Card

-ADF card can be incorporated into ADPRES input, if any, to make the solution more accurate.
+ADF card can be incorporated into KOMODO input, if any, to make the solution more accurate.

 | %ADF | Variable | Description | Remarks or examples |
 | --- | --- | --- | --- |